riskybacon/freeradius/README.md

----
-layout: post
-title: FreeRADIUS Python VLAN Module
+#  FreeRADIUS Python VLAN Module
----

 This is a FreeRADIUS module written in Python for assigning VLANs to devices connecting to a wireless network.
 Source is available at [https://github.com/riskybacon/freeradius](https://github.com/riskybacon/freeradius)